XDagger/XDagger.github.io/_posts/2018-05-09-Report-on-Desynchronization-of-Network.md

 2. If the pools are in normal operation within 24 hours, the network will slowly expand to allow more pools.
 3. If the pools are not synchronized within 24 hours, there is a need for an emergency rollback to Monday 7 May, 15:21 UTC.

+Pool owners who can be trusted by the community miners and volunteer to do this rollback are advised to contact the development team.

+In the case of a rollback, if you are affected by a loss of coins, please contact communitymanager@xdag.io.
+If you lost coins due to a trade, first contact the person you performed the trade with.
+If you lost coins due to an exchange trade, please contact the specific exchange.